ch4rniauski/Sokoban/README.md

 ## Usage

 1. **Access the Application:** Open the application.
-2. **Choose any mode:** As you open that application you can choose any mode you prefer(Play, Create new level, Edit an existing level).
+2. **Choose any mode:** As you open that application you can choose any mode you prefer(Play, Create a new level, Edit an existing level).

    ![image](https://github.com/ch4rniauski/Sokoban/blob/main/CourseWork3rdHalfYear/Screenshots/Start%20Menu.jpg?raw=true)